 Exploring My Place in the World

-With robust scaffolding and extensive literacy support, Exploring My Place in the World introduces young learners to the world of social studies.
+With robust scaffolding and extensive literacy support for inquiry-based learning, Exploring My Place in the World introduces young learners to explorations of the world of social studies.
+An introduction to geography, history, economics, and civics is supported by extensive teacher-led engaging opportunities for exploration.

 1st Grade